s0stratos/ranatica/structura_uerborum/README.md

 *hanc* demipho <negat> esse cognatam.
 ```

-## Flattening / Non-final esse <>
+## Clause domain "flattening" / Non-post-predicate esse <>

-When a subordinating verb feels to blend within its complement it can be annotated <>.
-This actually happens frequently in latin.
-Lone verbs with a clausal complements blend in rather
-than preceding or following there complement.
+This annotates cases where the subordinating verb appears in the
+middle of its clausal complement.
+This actually happens quite
+frequently in latin especially when the subordinating verb has
+no other complement or if its other complements are not at risk
+of being interpreted as part of its complement.

+These clauses cannot be annotated with series of brackets because
+elements of the complement are discontinuous.

 `nunc ea propter me <cupis> concidere`